piotrbelina/piotrbelina.com-hugo/content/blog/secrets-detection-and-prevention-in-repository/index.md

   alt: "Secrets Detection and Prevention in Repository"
 ---

-I decided to make blog repository public to allow writing comments.
-In order to do it, I scanned my repo using two programs.
+I decided to make the blog repository public to allow writing comments.
+To do it, I scanned my repo using two programs.

 ## detect-secrets
 [detect-secrets](https://github.com/Yelp/detect-secrets) detects secrets within a code base however, unlike other similar packages that solely focus on finding secrets, this package is designed with the enterprise client in mind: providing a **backwards compatible**, systematic means of: